Countly/countly-sdk-documentation/android/current.md

 <p>
-  <span style="font-weight:400">This document will guide you through the process of Countly SDK installation and it applies to version 20.11.</span>
+  <span style="font-weight: 400;">This document will guide you through the process of Countly SDK installation and it applies to version 20.11.</span>
 </p>
 <div class="callout callout--info">
   <p class="callout__title">